laishawadhwa/ML-Take-Home-assignment/README.md

 - **holiday (integer) -** number of holidays per month
 - **s (float) -** unknown parameter

+## Evaluatuon Metric:
+Weighted mean absolute error (WMAE):

+where

+n is the number of rows
+ŷ i is the predicted sales
+yi is the actual sales
+wi are weights. w = 5 if the week is a holiday week, 1 otherwise

  ## Deliverables: What do you need to submit?